Skip to main content

 ๐Ÿ‘‰ Step 3: Create Karpenter IAM Role Service Account for EKSโ€‹

-here you can just use the IRSA modules instead of the other raw way, makes you move faster with lesser line of code.
+here you can just use the IRSA modules instead of the other raw way, which makes you move faster with fewer lines of code.

 karpenter.tf